lhehnke/lhehnke.github.io/_posts/2019-06-02-openscience-follower-analysis.md

 In this blog post, I am now going to analyze this data in order to answer the following questions:

-(1) Is there an overlap between the Open Science MOOC's Twitter followers and friends?
+1. Is there an overlap between the Open Science MOOC's Twitter followers and friends?
 Who should be immediately unfollowed for not following back?*
-(2) Where are the Open Science MOOC's twitter followers based?
+2. Where are the Open Science MOOC's twitter followers based?
 Is there any evidence for a geographically concentrated Open Science Twitter bubble?
-(3) What about diversity among the followers?
+3. What about diversity among the followers?
 Does the Open Science MOOC keep its promise of being an inclusive and diverse platform?
-(4) Who are the most influential and active followers?
+4. Who are the most influential and active followers?
 Could they potentially start a revolution, take over the Twitter community, and throw Jon off the Open Science throne?
-(5) What do the followers state in their own profile descriptions?
+5. What do the followers state in their own profile descriptions?
 Which institutions are they affiliated with?
 Which opinions do they express?
 And last but certainly not least: Do their own texts say anything meaningful about the interests and research activities of the Open Science Twitter MOOC-ers (spoiler alert: yes)?

-* *Just kidding, of course I skipped this part.
+*\*Just kidding, of course I skipped this part.
 But make sure to follow the Open Science MOOC, one never knows what the future might bring...
 Just kidding again.*

 ## Collecting Twitter data